 An $N$-repetition (at $v$) is a \emph{$d$-repetition} if $|N|=d$, and a $d$-repetition is sometimes also called a repetition \emph{of order $d$}.
 An $N$-repetition at $v$ is \emph{trivial} if $N=\emptyset$ or $N=N(v)$.
 Clearly if $W$ has an $N$-repetition at $v$, then it also has an $(N(v)\setminus N)$-repetition at $v$, a property also called a \emph{symmetry of repetitions}.

-In~\cite{fij-2014} double traces without nontrivial repetitions of order $\leq d$ were called \emph{$d$-stable traces} while a \emph{strong trace} was defined as a double trace without nontrivial repetitions.
+Fijav\v z et al. (2014) called double traces without nontrivial repetitions of order $\leq d$ as \emph{$d$-stable traces} while a \emph{strong trace} was defined as a double trace without nontrivial repetitions.
 Here the same notations will be used.

 The next fact easily follows from the definitions of the $d$-stable trace, the strong trace and the symmetry of repetitions.
-For $d = 2$ it was already observed in~\cite{fij-2014}.
+For $d = 2$ it was already observed by Fijav\v z et al. (2014).

 \begin{fact} In a graph $G$ with $\delta(G) > d$ every strong trace is a $d$-stable trace.
 If also $\Delta(G) < 2d + 2$, then every $d$-stable trace is also a strong trace. \end{fact}